6 Co-Teaching Models That Can Positively Impact Your ClassroomAll Posts

 - Teaching Strategies

-There’s a lot going on in your classroom — worksheets to mark, questions to answer and students working at different levels of understanding.
+There’s a lot going on in your classroom — worksheets to grade, questions to answer and students working at different levels of understanding.

 Having another educator standing next to you can help ease the burden and meet the unique challenges present in your group of students.